Website operator and edu.au registrar service provider

 Further information about eAC, including the Terms of Reference and current membership, can be found on the auDA website.

-Provided by Education Services Australia Ltd, a national, not-for-profit company owned by all Australian education ministers, operating as the authorised registrar for the .edu.au namespace and in accordance with policy provisions as set by .au Domain Administration Ltd and the .edu.au Advisory Committee.
+Provided by Education Services Australia Ltd (ESA), a national, not-for-profit company owned by all Australian education ministers, operating as the authorised registrar for the .edu.au namespace and in accordance with licensing rules and policies set by .au Domain Administration Ltd and the .edu.au Advisory Committee.